 For most people, an estate plan consists of four main documents: a Trust, a Will, a Durable Power of Attorney for Finance, and an Advance Health Care Directive.
 When we work together, we’ll figure out which ones you need and how to structure each to accomplish your goals.

 Here’s a short description of each one.
 To read more, download the Getting Started Packet here.

 Wills are the simplest estate planning tools.
 They are extremely flexible and provide for appointment of guardians, tax savings trusts, and trusts for children.
 They do not substantially reduce the costs of wealth transfer (i.e. probate).

 Living Trusts are legal entities that hold property during a person’s life and provide for a distribution plan after death.
 All assets in the living trust avoid probate.
 Living trusts are coordinated with pour-over Wills to appoint guardians (if necessary) and tie up loose ends.

 Powers of attorney allow someone to make decisions and to manage your financial affairs for assets outside of a living trust if you become incompetent.

 Advance Health Care Directives allow you to name an agent to make health care decisions for you and state your wishes for end-of-life care.

 You’ve taken the first step towards creating your estate plan.
-I look forward to working with you.
+Good for you.
+If you are serious about creating your plan, I look forward to working with you.
 I feel privileged to help.